Palace of the Soviets: The architect

 In February 1931, the government set up a three-tier project management structure.
 The Construction Council was a decorative political committee chaired by Kliment Voroshilov and later Vyacheslav Molotov; it served as a proxy for announcing decisions made by Stalin and the Politburo.
 The subordinate Construction Directorate (USDS) was the actual project management team of Mikhail Kryukov (chair), Boris Iofan (chief architect), Hermann Krasin, Arthur Loleyt and Ivan Mashkov.
 The USDS appointed and supervised the Technical Council, that included dozens of experienced architects, artists and engineers.

 Boris Iofan, the second in command in the USDS, immediately assumed the title and role of chief architect.
 A recent repatriant from Italy and a long-time student of Italian architect Armando Brasini, Iofan was a maverick within the Soviet architectural community and had no obligations to any group.
 He was also a trusted insider of the party elite, with particularly strong ties to Alexei Rykov and Avel Yenukidze.
 His career with Soviet state clients began in 1922 in Rome and proceeded through the 1920s at an unprecedented and so far unexplained pace.
 By 1931 he had a proven record of completing high-profile projects, including the enormous House on the Embankment with its cinema hall—the largest modern auditorium in Moscow.
 Stalin certainly endorsed Iofan's appointment, probably on Yenukidze's recommendation.

 Iofan was difficult to work with soon forcing Kryukov to resign.
 In the autumn of 1931 the chair of the USDS passed to party apparatchik Vasily Mikhailov, the architect's former superior at the House on the Embankment project.
 Kryukov, Mikhailov, Rykov, Yenukidze and Iofan's colleagues at the Jewish Anti-Fascist Committee would be killed in Stalin's purges, but the unsinkable architect would survive unharmed and retain his office, despite the incriminating connections.

 Iofan prepared the terms of architectural competitions and controlled all the USDS's paperwork, giving him an advantage over any potential competitor.
 This obvious conflict of interest provoked speculation that the competitions were rigged in Iofan's favor, or that he was the chosen architect from the very start and the competitions were merely a ruse.
-In the 2010s archival research by Igor Kazus confirmed this hypothesis, which was afterwards supported by Iofan's biographers Maria Kostyuk, Dmitrij Chmelnizki and Sergey Kuznetsov.
+In the 2010s archival research confirmed this hypothesis, which was afterwards supported by Iofan's biographers Maria Kostyuk, Dmitrij Chmelnizki and Sergey Kuznetsov.
 As early as 6 February 1931, Iofan devised a three-step, nine-month consultation schedule with a predetermined outcome.
 The plan was soon implemented in a series of architectural competitions, where Iofan acted as primus inter pares (first among equals) in public and the éminence grise (powerful decision maker) behind the scenes.
 According to Kuznetsov, Iofan initiated and managed the competitions for his own benefit, to harvest free ideas from his unsuspecting colleagues.
 He never agreed to be a temporary placeholder and did not intend to give up his lead to anyone.